Merieli/Merieli/README.md

 ## Hi, I’m Merieli Manzano 👋,
-<p>I have always been passionate about technology and learning, I graduated in "Informatics Technician" at ETEC in 2011, where I learned Logic, Programming Analysis, MySQL Database, Java and .NET and was also elected the best student in the class.
-Due to some factors, I ended up graduating in "Technical in Civil Construction Design" and later graduated in "Architecture and Urbanism" by FACCAT in 2018.</p>
+<p>I have always been passionate about technology and learning, I graduated in <strong>Informatics Technician</strong> at ETEC in 2011, where I learned Logic, Programming Analysis, MySQL Database, Java and .NET and was also elected the best student in the class.
+Due to some factors, I ended up graduating in Technical in Civil Construction Design and later graduated in Architecture and Urbanism by FACCAT in 2018.</p>
 <p>The technology in me always spoke louder, so much so that as an architect, I learned Python to automate my projects.
-And then in 2021 I migrated to another area and started my studies in Front-End Web Development, which I'm currently working on and improving myself.</p>
+And then in 2021 I migrated to another area and started my studies in <strong>Front-End Web Development</strong>, which I'm currently working on and improving myself.</p>

 ## 🚀 Technologies
 <img src="https://img.shields.io/badge/Python-14354C?style=for-the-badge&logo=python&logoColor=white" target="_blank" height="28px"> - <img src="https://img.shields.io/badge/JavaScript-323330?style=for-the-badge&logo=javascript&logoColor=F7DF1E" target="_blank" height="28px">